 Entities that are considered to be primordial are thought to have been present at the beginning of time.
 In Greek mythology, these primeval gods are at the start of an exceedingly complicated family tree.

 As they are, the primordial deities are not a part of any major myths, save for one.
 Hesiod’s Theogony describes that after Gaia (Earth) emerged from the darkness of Chaos, she “bore first…starry Sky…she brought forth vast mountains, lovely haunts…Nymphs who dwell along the woodland hills.
-She too bore…Sea, rushing with swollen stream, the Pontos…without delightsome love.”
+She too bore…Sea, rushing with the swollen stream, the Pontos…without delightsome love.”
 Therefore, the primeval Greek gods play an important role in the creation of the world.
 Specifically, Gaia is the Mother Goddess from which all life is born.

 More often than not, these elder gods are overshadowed by their newer, better-known counterparts.
 This does not take away their validity as gods, nor does it diminish their strength.
 After all, there is only one creature that strikes fear into the deathless gods: Nyx, goddess of primeval night.